-Afghanistan and Pakistan
+Afghanistan

-Iran is viewed by U.S. officials as pursuing a multi-track strategy-attempting to help develop Afghanistan and enhance its influence there, while also building leverage against the United States by arming anti-U.S. militant groups.
-During a March 9-10, 2010, visit to Afghanistan, Secretary of Defense Robert Gates said Iran is "playing a double game" in Afghanistan.
-Ahmadinejad leveled the same charge against the United States during his visit to Kabul on March 10, 2010, saying the United States is now fighting the same militants it armed when the Soviet Union had occupied Afghanistan during the 1980s.
-Iran is particularly interested in restoring some of its traditional sway in eastern, central, and northern Afghanistan, where Persian-speaking Afghans predominate.
+In Afghanistan, Iran is viewed by U.S. officials as pursuing a multi-track strategy-attempting to help develop Afghanistan and enhance its influence there, while also building leverage against the United States by arming anti-U.S. militant groups.
+Iran appears to be particularly interested in restoring some of its traditional sway in eastern, central, and northern Afghanistan, where Persian-speaking Afghans predominate.
 Iran may also want to be in position to threaten the air base at Shindand, in Herat Province, which is used by U.S. and allied forces and which Iran believes could be used for surveillance of or strikes on Iran.
-The Administration has requested FY2011 military construction funds to improve that airbase.
+(The Administration has requested FY2011 military construction funds to improve that airbase.)
+Because Iran has some influence in Afghanistan (Karzai, with pro-government factions, and with some militant groups) some U.S. officials reportedly are arguing that the United States should develop a bilateral dialogue on Afghanistan, to be conducted by their respective ambassadors in Kabul.
+A similar channel was developed in Iraq, as noted above.
+Iran may have signaled a willingness for such engagement when it attended the October 18, 2010, meeting in Rome of the 44-nation "International Contact Group" on Afghanistan.
+The United States did not object to the Iranian attendance.
+The meeting included a briefing by Gen. David Petraeus (top U.S./NATO commander in Afghanistan), which